udaan-iitt/editions/2022_Sept/Apollo_Tyres.md

 Working on a problem statement relevant at the industry level provides you with a way to apply your theoretical knowledge on the subject.
 A good way of working on this skill is by doing projects under experienced mentors.
 Projects help you understand how to apply the theoretical knowledge you gain from books and what all parameters should be verified apart from the technical stuff before implementing your proposed technology or machinery.
 Interning helped me realise that an internship is not just another two credits on your grade sheet but a glimpse of the bigger picture on how an industry works; how much effort is needed to run the company,the importance of synchronisation among various units, tackling undesirable situations in time, etc. In short, industrial exposure is extremely beneficial, especially when one wants to become an entrepreneur.

 I had a wonderful and eye-opening experience at *Apollo tyres.* Talking with people and getting to know about their different outlooks on career, experiences and listening to their valuable suggestions proved to be of significant importance.
 The work culture and environment is far better than what one usually thinks of a tyre company.
 Interning here at *Apollo Tyres Ltd.* was indeed a memorable experience.

- *Rishitha is a science enthusiast and a final year Mechanical Undergraduate at IIT Tirupati.
-She is passionate about defense technology, automobiles and aircrafts.
-She enjoys cooking, photography and watching biopics in her leisure time.
-You will often find her polishing her skills for a better self.*